Job Opportunities

 The Open Door Clinic is a free health clinic for uninsured and under-insured adults in Addison County, Vermont who meet our financial eligibility guidelines.
 Our patients are our neighbors, friends, and family, keystone members of our community who work on and support local farms, restaurants, and small businesses.
 We serve special populations: Latin American migrant and immigrant workers who face profound language and cultural barriers, and seasonal agricultural and hospitality workers from the Caribbean.
 Seventy percent of current clinic staff speak Spanish.

 We are currently hiring for one position.
-We will also host two internships during summer 2025 for Middlebury College students.
+We also host 10-week summer and 4-week winter internships for Middlebury College students.
 Stipends or compensation for these internships may be available through Middlebury College.

-This four-week internship experience will provide the intern with a unique, bilingual, and multicultural perspective on healthcare, public health, and provision of services to special populations.
+The four-week (winter) or 10-week (summer) internship experience will provide the Middlebury College intern with a unique, bilingual, and multicultural perspective on healthcare, public health, and provision of services to special populations.
 The intern will perform a variety of administrative responsibilities, including but not limited to reaching out to patients and volunteers via phone, email and WhatsApp; updating information in our database, website and social media; typing and revising rosters for clinic nights; and interpreting for medical appointments.

 Open Door Clinic is small but mighty, serving over 1,300 unique patients last year.
 As ODC’s paid staff time adds up to only 6 FTE (full time equivalents), the intern will have the rewarding opportunity to be an integral member of ODC’s team, gaining hands-on experience in varied aspects of the daily operations of a small, free, non-profit health clinic.